microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 *Note if you do not have a Docker ID yet you will need to sign up for one as you will need it to download the Docker Desktop*

-*Note you DO not have to go through the Docker tutorial, you only need to download the Docker installer*
+**Note you DO NOT have to go through the Docker tutorial, you only need to download the Docker Desktop installer and then install Docker Desktop**

 *Note if at any time you are asked to reboot your machine please do so*